Bhart97/CDE-project/module/part b/README.md

 Verify through the console that the S3 bucket now contains a file called <firstname_lastname>.txt with the appropriate text content.
 Upload your HTML file from the previous module either through the CloudShell or Console, then download it onto your EC2.
 Verify that the contents are the same.

 Troubleshooting:
 - If the cohort directory has not been created, create one or contact the administrators.
+The same applies if your own individual folder is not created.
 - Be careful on how you specify the path for bucket storage ```S3://<bucket_name>/<dir>/object```.
 - EC2 instances cannot connect to S3 services without the AWS CLI installed and the instance role attached.